 Location.
-30° 5.837′ N, 98° 25.318′ W. Marker is in Blanco, Texas, in Blanco County.
-Marker is on Main Street (U.S. 281), on the left when traveling south.
+30° 5.686′ N, 98° 25.36′ W. Marker is in Blanco, Texas, in Blanco County.
+Marker is at the intersection of Pecan Street and 1sr Street, on the right when traveling south on Pecan Street.
+The marker is located at the entrance of the church.
 Touch for map.
-Marker is on the NW facade of the old county courthouse, on Main between 3rd and 4th Streets.
-Marker is at or near this postal address: 300 Main Street, Blanco TX 78606, United States of America.
+Marker is at or near this postal address: 61 Pecan Street, Blanco TX 78606, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
 Adrian Edwards Conn Home (approx. 0.2 miles away); Old Blanco County CourthouseBlanco Cemetery (approx. 0.3 miles away); Jesse L. McCrocklin (approx. 0.3 miles away); First Baptist Church (approx. 0.6 miles away); Blanco High School (approx. Ύ mile away); Mt.
 Horeb Baptist Church (approx. 7.1 miles away); Peyton Colony (Board House) (approx. 7.1 miles away).
 Touch for a list and map of all markers in Blanco.